 Each time you seek a new form of credit – applying for a new credit card, a loan, or a line of credit, for example – your credit score might take a hit.
 When you apply for new credit, the lender will submit an enquiry to the credit bureaus to check on your credit worthiness.
 These are known as “hard enquiries” and can be interpreted as a sign of financial trouble.
 If you have many hard enquiries within a short time frame, lenders may assume you pose a lending risk.

 How to improve your credit score

 If you need to improve your credit score, the good news is you can.
 You can improve your score by paying down your debt, paying your bills in full by their due date, utilizing less than 35% of your available credit, building history by sticking with your credit cards rather than switching, and by not applying for too much new credit in a short time period.

-There are also companies that can help you.
+There are also companies that can help you get a good credit score and keep it.
 And, hey, KOHO just happens to be one of them.

 KOHO Credit Building

 With KOHO’s Credit Building tool, you can improve your credit score pretty quickly.
 How it works: with the KOHO Credit Building tool, you open a no-interest line of credit and then you just need to make small repayments every month.
 You can build your credit score in just six months, by keeping up with regular on-time payments.
+Getting a good credit score is possible!
+Small steps can go a long way in protecting your credit score and helping you track your progress on your credit report.
 It’s as simple as that.

 Sam Boyer spends, invests, budgets, and writes.
 He enjoys writing about things he wishes he’d learned earlier — like spending, investing, and budgeting.
 A journalist originally from New Zealand, Sam has written extensively about consumer affairs, insurance, travel, health, and crime.